-Let us tell you that a squatted truck is a truck whose front part is raised upwards, while the rear part either remains the same or sometimes is also inclined downwards.
-The end result is that the front of this truck is much higher than the rear.
+Let us tell you that a squatted truck is a truck whose front part is raised upwards, while the rear part either remains the same or sometimes is inclined downwards.
+The result is that the front of this truck is much higher than the rear.
 Some people also know it as “Carolina Squat”.
 While standard trucks are almost completely flat, this truck style will probably make you want to look again after the first look.

 What are other names for squatted trucks?

 As we know, this truck has many names for the fans to practice.
 Some people call this the “Carolina Squat”.
 And some people also refer to the truck or SUV as “California Lean” or “Cali Lean”.
 Lastly, some people refer to the squat as the “Tennessee Tilt”.

 Many brand-new trucks come from the factory in “raked up” condition.
 This means the bed is slightly higher than the cab.
 That’s because automakers engineer trucks to carry weight in the bed, which will flatten them.

 Also, many truck owners buy “levelling kits”.
 So this kit lifts the front end a bit to level a truck.
 You can also lower the bed by a few inches to level them by removing the lift blocks from the rear springs of some trucks.